Table of contents

 According to Apptentive, browsing in app stores is the most popular method of app discovery (with 63%).
 Thus, marketers need to work on app store optimization to increase their app’s visibility to users.

-What is App Store Optimization – ASO
+What is App Store Optimization – ASO?

-App Store Optimization is the process of optimizing your app to maximize its visibility to potential users in major app stores.
+App Store Optimization (ASO) is the process of optimizing your app to maximize its visibility to potential users in major app stores.
 Consequently, the app will rank higher in the app store’s search results, boost traffic to the app’s page and improve conversions to generate a maximum number of organic app installs.

 This process draws a free source of high-quality users to your app, which is the ultimate foundation for any app marketing strategy.